WHAT DOES "COMMUNITY STYLE ACUPUNCTURE" MEAN?

 Yep.
 Pretty much.

-Up until the very recent dawn of modern medicine (the last 100 years), acupuncture and various other natural medicine methods around the globe and especially Asian methods (like herbs, cupping, and moxa) along with shamanism were the only form of medicine.
+Up until the very recent dawn of modern medicine (the last 150 or so years), acupuncture and various other natural medicine methods around the globe and especially Asian methods (like acupuncture, herbs, cupping, and moxa) along with shamanism were the only form of medicine.
 In most of the countries we now think of as Asia (but really are East Asia!): China, Tibet, Taiwan, Vietnam, Japan, Korea, Thailand, Laos, Burma, "Asian" medicine is still the primary form of treatment.
 It's a full and complete system of medicine addressing all the complaints of body, mind and spirit.

-India is part of Asia and has an ancient medicine is similar to (yet also quite different from) the medicine practiced in the afore- mentioned countries.
+India is part of Asia and has an ancient medicine that is similar to (yet also quite different from) the medicine practiced in the aforementioned countries.
 It has strong herbal, dietary and lifestyle education components.
 Although it recognizes energy lines and energy centers, Ayurveda uses pressure and massage to treat them rather than acupuncture.
 Ayurveda also uses various oil therapies to cleanse and purge the body of toxins.

 DOES IT HURT?